codeonlyjs/website/content/guide/components.md

 ## Binding Elements

-To access the DOM element in a template, use the `bind` directive.
+To access a DOM element in a template, use the `bind` directive.

 eg: suppose you're using a third party light-box component as a photo
-    viewer and it needs to be passed a root element to work in.
+    viewer and it needs to be passed a root element to work with.

 ```js
 export class MyLightBox extends Component